What's happened

 How we got here

-The attack occurred at the Ggaba Early Childhood Development Program, a preschool in Kampala.
-The suspect gained access by disguising himself as a parent, engaging briefly with staff before locking the gate and attacking children.
-Such violence against children is uncommon in Kampala, a city of about three million residents, and the incident has shocked the community.
+The attack occurred at Ggaba Early Childhood Development Program in Kampala, where the suspect gained access by disguising himself as a parent.
+He engaged briefly with staff before locking the gate and attacking children with a sharp object.
+Such violence against children is uncommon in Kampala, a city of about 3 million people, and the motive remains unclear.

 Go deeper